xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 This subject is dear to my heart, because it represents a turning point  for  me.
-I  had  been  playing  with  the   parsing  of expressions, just as  we  have  done  in this series, but I still felt that I was a LONG way from being able  to  handle a complete language.
-After all, REAL  languages have branches and loops and subroutines and all that.
+I  had  been  playing  with  the   parsing  of expressions, just as  we  have  done  in this series, but I still felt that I was a _long_ way from being able  to  handle a complete language.
+After all, _real_  languages have branches and loops and subroutines and all that.
 Perhaps you've shared some of the same thoughts.
 Awhile  back,  though,  I  had  to  produce  control constructs for a structured assembler preprocessor I was writing.
 Imagine my surprise to  discover  that it was far easier than the expression  parsing  I  had  already  been through.
 I  remember thinking, "Hey!
-This is EASY!"
+This is _easy_!"
 After we've finished this session, I'll bet you'll be thinking so, too.